Top 20 mistakes to avoid while traveling in Croatia

 Croatia is a wonderful country that could be a great budget destination for a smart traveler or a complete money trap for someone who doesn’t bother researching and looking for alternatives.

-Some cities around Croatia (like Zagreb, for example) offer free walking tours, and taking them is one of the best ways to learn a new location before going around on your own.
+Some cities in Croatia like Zagreb, offer free walking tours, and taking them is one of the best ways to learn a new location before going around on your own.

 Both Plitvice and Krka National Parks offer reduced admission beginning at 4 p.m. that is aimed at lowering the number of visitors during the peak morning hours when the tourist traffic tends to be the worst.